ccoenraets/salesforce-lightning-tutorial/create-contactlist-component.md

     ### Code Highlights:
     - The controller has a single function called **doInit**.
 This is the function the component calls when it is initialized.
-    - The function first gets a reference to the **findAll()** method in the component's server-side controller (ContactController), and store it in the **action** variable.
+    - You first get a reference to the **findAll()** method in the component's server-side controller (ContactController), and store it in the **action** variable.
-    - Since the call to the server findAll() method is asynchronous, it then registers a callback function that is executed when the call returns.
-In the callback function, it simply assigns the returned list of contacts to the component's **contacts** attribute.
+    - Since the call to the server's findAll() method is asynchronous, you then register a callback function that is executed when the call returns.
+In the callback function, you simply assign the list of contacts to the component's **contacts** attribute.
     - $A.enqueueAction(action) sends the request the server.
 More precisely, it adds the call to the queue of asynchronous server calls.
 That queue is an optimization feature of Lightning.

 1. Click **File** > **Save** to save the file